 As the relative warmth of March tenderly squeezes more joy into our brains we celebrate alumnus success at the 2014 BAA's as Tony 'No beard' Farquhar-Smith wins the professional Sting award.
 We also note with pride that one of the awards this year has been created by our very own alumnus and visiting tutor Rebecca Manley.

 Undergraduates Jwala Adhikari and Jazzy Ive have both had films included in the Official Selection at the Holland Animation Film Festival 2014: competition for European student films.
-Jwala is currently in 2nd year and Jazzy in her final year of study and the films are Mobile and Dog v Bird (pictured above) respectively.
+Jwala is currently in 2nd year and Jazzy in her final year of study and the films are Mobile and Dead Meat (pictured above) respectively.

 A still from Jwala Adhikari's 2nd year film Mobile which has been selected for the Holland Animation Film Festival 2014.

 Big congratulations to recent student David Woof as his bi-eponymous 2nd year film Woof Woof was screened at the Très Court International Film Festival in France, the film was then bought by the festival with the aim of showing it in schools throughout France!

 In more French news recent graduate Liam Harris who is now studying at the NFTS was invited to the 31st Annual Environmental Film Festival in France along with his 2nd year film Fourth Assessment Report (pictured).
 Yep, it's Harris in Paris! http://fife-english.iledefrance.fr/all-selection/fourth-assessment-report